Soularflare/Cerberus/README.md

 `sh /path/to/sh_file &`
 make sure to add & at the end to ensure that the program will run continuously in the background

+### Firebase integration
+This project utilizes the Firebase platform to send push notifications to the user's device.
+In order to incorporate this feature, you must create a project on Firebase's site.
+Doing so will generate a server key to use in this project's views.py file in the Django folder.
+With this, your Django server should be able to send out push notifications using your own Firebase app.

 ### Acquiring and assembling the hardware
 ![IMG_20200203_010155670](https://user-images.githubusercontent.com/30604147/73686224-71f51e80-467c-11ea-97a8-bf1a53012274.jpg)